jmeegan2/MapKit-App/README.md

 * Display the route on an interactive map
 * Toggle between avoiding or allowing toll roads
 * Open the calculated route in Apple Maps for easy navigation
+* Send a invoice using iMessage or Email
 * Clean and user-friendly interface

 Installation Prerequisites